MDEGroup/MNB_SourceCode/README.md

 ```
 evaluation

+test_files
+    .
+    |--- test_files_D1/            It contains the test projects of D1 for each evaluation round
+    |
+    |--- test_files_D2/            It contains the test projects of D2 for each evaluation round
+    |
+    |--- test_files_D3/            It contains the test projects of D3 for each evaluation round

 results
     .
-    |--- validation_10/            It contains the results for the dataset D1 files and the list of repositories used as query
+    |--- validation_10/            It contains the results computed for D1
     |
-    |--- validation_50/             It contains the results for the dataset D2 files and the list of repositories used as query
+    |--- validation_50/            It contains the results computed for D2
     |
-    |--- validation_100/             It contains the results for the dataset D3 files and the list of repositories used as query
+    |--- validation_100/           It contains the results computed for D3

 evaluation structure
     .
     |--- ten_folder_10.rar/        The ten-folder structure for D1
     |
     |--- ten_folder_50.rar/        The ten-folder structure for D2
     |
     |--- ten_folder_100.rar/       The ten-folder structure for D3

 ```